amora479/website/content/bju/cps105/homework/wp.md

 ![Domain Search](/bju/cps105/homework/wp-downloads/domain-search.png)

-Notice that some options (including the one we wanted) is already purchased by someone else.
+Notice that some options (including the one we wanted) are already purchased by someone else.
 Don't bother with the `Make Offer`.
-Most people owning a domain understandable don't want to sell or will want an unreasonable amount of money for it.
+Most people owning a domain understandably don't want to sell or will want an unreasonable amount of money for it.
 However, Namecheap will offer you alternatives to pick from, or you can search for another domain.

 When you've found one you like (and you are comfortable the yearly fee for), click `Add to Cart` then `View Cart`.
 You don't need any addons since your website is on Github already so click `Confirm Cart` and complete the checkout process.
 (You will need a valid Credit / Debit card for this.
 If you don't have one, you can purchase a prepaid credit card at Walmart.)